KatieMurenbeeld/USDA_FS_Survival_Analysis/README.md

 ## 2. Use an R script for data processing

 In the **R** folder you will find a R script for processing the data downloaded in #1.

+## Use the R markdown (or use as a template) to complete a survival analysis.

+In the **R** you can use the *R_Survival_Analysis.Rmd*, or in the **REVISION** folder you can use the *R_Survival_Analysis_Revisions.Rmd* to complete the survival analysis.
+I have included useful references in the **REFERENCES** folder which include the R vignette for using the survival package as well as a few of the fundamental papers.